* Before the Internet

 * * * * *

+In recent conversations with Howard Stern, Letterman has disowned his past.
+He cannot bear to watch his old shows.
 “I am a completely different person now, mature, would be so much better equipped to deal with all of this now.”
-He is obsessed with finality, and seemingly will not be satisfied until he destroys every last pleasant memory any of us have of him.
+He seems unable to rest until he destroys every last pleasant memory anyone holds of him.
+And that’s the diplomatic version.

 1 Comment